mehulagg/gitlab/doc/ci/jobs/index.md

 In [GitLab 10.8](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/17814) and later, you can also see the reason it failed on the Job detail page.

+> For a quick, visual walkthrough of how to find your failed jobs in GitLab:
+>
+> - <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>&nbsp;Watch [Is your CI pipeline failing?
+Use GitLab to find failed jobs on your merge requests.](https://youtu.be/kCTHba_CEwA).

 ## The order of jobs in a pipeline

 The order of jobs in a pipeline depends on the type of pipeline graph.